qinno/qEdge-UI/README.md

 * Keyboard - keyboard emulation
 * Settings - set RGB preferences and Backlight, test Buzzer

-## behind the scenes
+## Behind the scenes

 PNG files on SD-Card or LittleFS needs to be 320x240 (4:3) to fill the whole screen.
-Use ImageMagick to convert existing files.
+Use e.g. ImageMagick to convert existing files.

 # Roadmap

-See the [open issues](https://github.com/dec0dOS/amazing-github-template/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/qinno/qEdge-UI/issues) for a list of proposed features (and known issues).

 # Contributing